Colorado grocery store shooting suspect ID'd as man, 21; victims between 20-65

 Investigators had just started sorting through the crime scene and conducting witness interviews, Dougherty said.

-White House press secretary Jen Psaki tweeted that President Joe Biden had been briefed on the shooting.
+President Joe Biden announced that flags nationwide would be lowered in memory of the victims - an order that comes just as a previous flag-lowering proclamation expired for those killed in the Atlanta-area shootings.
+Together the two orders mean near-continuous national mourning for almost two weeks.

-Colorado Gov. Jared Polis, meanwhile, said in a statement that "Today we saw the face of evil.
-I am grieving with my community and all Coloradans."
+Colorado Gov. Jared Polis said in a statement that the state had seen "the face of evil."

-Like my fellow Coloradans, I am closely watching unfolding events at King Soopers in Boulder.
-My prayers are with our fellow Coloradans in this time of sadness and grief as we learn more about the extent of the tragedy.— Governor Jared Polis (@GovofCO) March 22, 2021

 The King Soopers chain said in a statement that it was offering prayers and support "to our associates, customers, and the first responders who so bravely responded to this tragic situation."

-Associated Press writers Colleen Slevin and Jim Anderson in Denver contributed.
+Associated Press writers Michael Balsamo in Washington and Colleen Slevin and Jim Anderson in Denver contributed.
 Nieberg is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.